Foliations of asymptotically flat 3-manifolds by stable constant mean curvature spheres: Introduction

 \section{Introduction}

-Let $(M,g)$ be a complete asymptotically flat Riemannian $3$-manifold.
-We refer to Appendix \ref{af manifolds appendix} for definitions and conventions related to such manifolds that we use in this paper. \\ Asymptotically flat manifolds arise as initial data for the Einstein field equations modeling isolated gravitational systems.
+Let $(M,g)$ be an asymptotically flat Riemannian manifold of dimension $n\geq 3$.
+We refer to Appendix \ref{af manifolds appendix} for definitions and conventions related to such manifolds that are used in this paper. \\ Asymptotically flat manifolds arise as initial data for the Einstein field equations modeling isolated gravitational systems.
 They have been studied extensively in the context of mathematical relativity.
-It is known that the asymptotic geometry of such initial data is intricately tied to the geometry of large stable constant mean curvature spheres in $(M, g)$. \\ The goal of this paper is to provide short, conceptually simple new proofs of some of these results that work for general, asymptotically flat Riemannian $3$-manifolds with non-negative scalar curvature.
-To describe these results and related work, recall from \cite{ADM} that the mass of $(M,g)$ is given by
+It has been established that the asymptotic geometry of such initial data is intricately tied to the geometry of large stable constant mean curvature spheres in $(M, g)$. \\ The goal of this paper is to provide short, conceptually simple new proofs of some of these results that work for general asymptotically flat Riemannian manifolds in all dimensions.
+To describe these results and related work, recall from, e.g.,~\cite{ADM} that the mass of $(M,g)$ is given by

-where the computation is carried out in an asymptotically flat chart \eqref{asymptotically flat} of $(M,g)$.
+where the computation is carried out in an asymptotically flat chart \eqref{asymptotically flat} of $(M,g)$, $e_1,\ldots,e_n$ is the standard basis of $\mathbb{R}^n$, and $\omega_n$ is the Euclidean volume of an $n$-dimensional Euclidean unit ball.
 The bar indicates that a geometric quantity is computed with respect to the Euclidean background metric $\bar g$.
-Similarly, the Hamiltonian center of mass of $(M,g)$ is defined by $C=(C^1,\,C^2,\,C^3)$ where
+Assume that $m\neq 0$.
+The Hamiltonian center of mass of $(M,g)$ is defined by $C=(C^1,\ldots,\,C^n)$ where